-9.7.8 Responding to spills of nanomaterials
+9.7.8.
+Responding to spills of nanomaterials

-a.
+- a.
 Employees shall clean up small-scale material spills using the appropriate PPE as described in paragraph 9.7.10.
-Approaches to cleaning up these spills include the use of HEPA-filtered vacuum cleaners, wetting powders complete with surfactant, wetted cloths, and the application of absorbent materials.
+Approaches to cleaning up these spills include the use of HEPA-filtered vacuum cleaners, wetting powders containing surfactant, wetted cloths, and the application of absorbent materials. - b.
+Employees shall report large-scale material spills via the emergency number for the work site.